ERC721RA/.github/profile/README.md

 Rari Labs is not liable for any outcome of using ERC721RA

+## ERC721RA

+We are proudly to support Chainlink VRF V2 to provide on-chain randomness.
+So that you can easily create random token generation for NFT minting.

 ## Gas Comparison ERC721RA vs ERC721

 The gas report is generated with Hardhat Gas Reporter.
 The minting performance is much more efficient and consistent.